Loyola At a Glance

 - Serves as main residential and undergraduate campus; home to more than 3,000 students, and set along the shores of Lake Michigan

-- Home to more than 40 buildings, including the 45,000 square-foot Joseph J. Gentile Arena; the Michael R. and Marilyn Quinlan Life Sciences Education and Research Center; Cudahy Library, the main University library; the Richard J. Klarchek Information Commons, a 72,000 square-foot environmentally friendly annex to Cudahy Library that is Silver Level Leadership in Energy and Environmental Design (LEED) certified; the Norville Center for Intercollegiate Athletics; Cuneo Hall, one of the most innovative and energy conscious buildings in the Midwest; and the Institute of Environmental Sustainability, a state-of-the-art, LEED-certified institute facility that features an adjoining residence hall, greenhouse, aquaponics facilities, biodiesel lab, collaborative research labs, and the largest geothermal facility in the Chicago region; and the Arnold J. Damen, S.J., Student Center, a 100,000+ square-foot Silver Level LEED certified structure providing students with dedicated space to build community and encourage co-curricular engagement on campus.
+- Home to more than 40 buildings, including the 45,000 square-foot Joseph J. Gentile Arena; the Michael R. and Marilyn Quinlan Life Sciences Education and Research Center; Cudahy Library, the main University library; the Richard J. Klarchek Information Commons, a 72,000 square-foot environmentally friendly annex to Cudahy Library that is Silver Level Leadership in Energy and Environmental Design (LEED) certified; the Norville Center for Intercollegiate Athletics; Cuneo Hall, one of the most innovative and energy conscious buildings in the Midwest; the Institute of Environmental Sustainability, a state-of-the-art, LEED-certified institute facility that features an adjoining residence hall, greenhouse, aquaponics facilities, biodiesel lab, collaborative research labs, and the largest geothermal facility in the Chicago region; and the Arnold J. Damen, S.J., Student Center, a 100,000+ square-foot Silver Level LEED certified structure providing students with dedicated space to build community and encourage co-curricular engagement on campus.

 - Site of Mundelein Center, a national historic landmark, and the home of a multipurpose fine arts and theatre programming center, including The Newhart Family Theatre